 Many of us have come to realize that some of these behaviours exhibited by mullahs can be translated as sexual assault, molestation, and coercion.
 In a recent conversation with my female cousins and female friends from the community, we have all come to grasp that the mirage of mullahs being pious due to the religious title they hold over themselves and the sense of being secure in their hands was never a reality.

-Personally speaking, my parents hired a mullah, who they had the utmost respect for and trusted him because they see him as an elderly as highly esteemed as their parents.
+Personally speaking, my parents hired a mullah that they had the utmost respect for and trusted him because they saw him as an elderly as highly esteemed as their parents.
 My parents told me to address him as grandpa, which I innocently did.
 My parents trusted him enough to allow him to oversee me.
 They gullibly let him have a bedroom for himself for that one hour block every weekend, away from any sort of distraction or noise which allowed him and I to focus.

 In the name of teaching prayer positions, he would place his hand in places that were unnecessary.
 Clueless as I was, he allowed himself to follow through with this act in the name of religion, while I unquestionably let it happen.